AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/media-for-edge-network/api-reference.md

 ### createTrackerWithConfig

-Creates a media tracker instance based on the provided configuration to track the playback session.
+Creates a MediaTracker instance based on the provided configuration to track the playback session.

 | Key | Description | Value | Required |
 | :--- | :--- | :--- | :---: |